niMgnoeSeeL/cleverest/README.md

 ## Data Replication

-In the paper, we run experiments on 6 software (mujs, libxml2, poppler, jerryscript, z3, php) for 2 scenarios (bug-finding and bug-reproduction) under 9 different ablation settings (default, MSGONLY, DIFFONLY, GENCMD, TEMP1.0, gpt-4o-mini, deepseek-r1, ITER10, NOFEEDBACK) and repeat 5 times.
-Each software has 80 experiments (90 for libxml2 and poppler becuase only these two have CLI options to test with GENCMD).
+In the paper, we run experiments on 6 software (mujs, libxml2, poppler, jerryscript, z3, php) for 2 scenarios (bug-finding and bug-reproduction) under 10 different ablation settings (default, MSGONLY, DIFFONLY, GENCMD, TEMP1.0, gpt-4o-mini, deepseek-r1, ITER10, NOFEEDBACK, ENHANCED/REDUCED for FIX scenario) and repeat 10 times.
+Each software has 180 experiments (200 for libxml2 and poppler becuase only these two have CLI options to test with GENCMD).

-The result of all experiments on all commits is aggregated as a CSV file in `figure/aggregated_results.csv` with 1910 data rows.
+The result of all experiments on all commits is aggregated as a CSV file in `figure/aggregated_results.csv` with 4280 data rows.
 The tables in the paper are then drawed from this CSV file.

-The data of experiments in the paper is available at `repdata.tar.xz` (uncompressed size 400+ MB), which contains 500 text files prefixed by `SUMMARY_` and 500 folders prefixed by `exp_`.
-For each software, there are 80 (90 for libxml2 and poppler) `SUMMARY_*` files and `exp_*` folders corresponding to different ablation settings.
+The data of experiments in the paper is available at `repdata.tar.xz` (uncompressed size 1.2 GB), which contains 1120 text files prefixed by `SUMMARY_` and 1120 folders prefixed by `exp_`.
+For each software, there are 180 (200 for libxml2 and poppler) `SUMMARY_*` files and `exp_*` folders corresponding to different ablation settings.
 The `SUMMARY_*` file contains the configuration of a experiment and the result for each commit in a table format.
 The `exp_*` folder contains intemidiate data containing full history of interacting with LLM (`chat_*.log`), all generated test cases (`INPUT_*`), non-trival test cases that trigger bugs, cause output difference or reach commit-changed code (`TRIGGER_*`) and other useful intermediate files.

 ## Evaluation Setup